2026 North Carolina Environmental Stewardship Award Program

 Eligibility Requirements

-Applicants must raise beef cattle and must be a member of the North Carolina Cattlemen’s Association and the North Carolina Forage and Grassland Council.
+Applicants must raise pasture-based livestock in North Carolina.
 A producer may not nominate themselves, but may be nominated by any organization or individual, which may include an extension agent, industry personnel, conservation agent, a county cattlemen’s association, or another individual producer.
 Generally, a producer will be involved in preparing their application.
-Past winners can’t resubmit, but resubmission of past nominees is encouraged.
-Winners of the award will be added to a pool of candidates who will be considered for nomination for the national environmental stewardship award presented by the National Cattlemen’s Beef Association.
+Past winners can’t resubmit, but re-submission of past nominees is encouraged.

 Evaluation/Criteria